Nepal: Contemporary history

+2025 protests and government crisis

+Between March and June 2025, a half-dozen pro-monarchy protests took place in Kathmandu, in favour of restoring the old Kingdom of Nepal, with the former King Gyanendra Bir Bikram Shah as its head.

+On 19 February 2025, a public holiday commemorating the 1951 Revolution, Shah delivered a video speech which discussed widespread frustrations with the ruling communist government.
+While he stopped short of explicitly calling for a restoration of the monarchy, the speech's emphasis on unity and sacrifice was interpreted by some as hinting at a possible royal revival.

+On 9 March 2025, thousands of supporters welcomed Shah as he arrived in Kathmandu.
+A spokesperson for the pro-monarchy Rastriya Prajatantra Party stated the turnout "shows how frustrated the people are with the present government, and they are in search of an alternative to the present system."

+In September 2025, widespread protests over a social media ban and economic inequality led to rioting that killed or injured dozens of people, damaged Parliament and other buildings, and brought about the resignation of Prime Minister KP Sharma Oli, who fled the country.
+In response to the crisis, the Nepali army assumed control of nationwide security and engaged in talks with protest leaders, who selected former chief justice Sushila Karki as interim prime minister.

 Geography

 Nepal is of roughly trapezoidal shape, about 800 km long and 200 km wide, with an area of 147516 km2.
 It lies between latitudes 26° and 31°N, and longitudes 80° and 89°E. Nepal's defining geological processes began 75 million years ago when the Indian plate, then part of the southern supercontinent Gondwana, began a north-eastward drift caused by seafloor spreading to its south-west, and later, south and south-east.
-Simultaneously, the vast Tethyn oceanic crust, to its northeast, began to subduct under the Eurasian plate.
+Simultaneously, the vast Tethyn oceanic crust, to its northeast, began to subduct under the Eurasian Plate.
 These dual processes, driven by convection in the Earth's mantle, both created the Indian Ocean and caused the Indian continental crust eventually to under-thrust Eurasia and to uplift the Himalayas.

 The rising barriers blocked the paths of rivers creating large lakes, which only broke through as late as 100,000 years ago, creating fertile valleys in the middle hills like the Kathmandu Valley.
 In the western region, rivers which were too strong to be hampered, cut some of the world's deepest gorges.
 Immediately south of the emerging Himalayas, plate movement created a vast trough that rapidly filled with river-borne sediment and now constitutes the Indo-Gangetic Plain.
 Nepal lies almost completely within this collision zone, occupying the central sector of the Himalayan arc, nearly one-third of the 2400 km-long Himalayas, with a small strip of southernmost Nepal stretching into the Indo-Gangetic plain and two districts in the northwest stretching up to the Tibetan plateau.